 - Next I use a rag to wipe off the excess.
 You do not need to rub very hard.
 You should wipe it off in the same direction as the grain of the wood.

 It is important to thoroughly let the furniture dry after your final coat.
-Stain smells and your house will smell for a long time if you don’t let the stain dry.
+Wood stain smells and your house will smell for a long time if you don’t let the wood stain dry.
 After your simple plan you have a gorgeous finished product with the added touch of your personality.